saucelabs/sauce-docs/docs/mobile-apps/features/ios-version-management.md

 This feature is only available for iOS Simulators.
 :::

-With every major iOS release (e.g. iOS 15 to iOS 16) it takes 4-6 months for 80% of the end-users to fully adopt a new major version.
+With every major iOS release (for example iOS 15 to iOS 16) it takes 4-6 months for 80% of the end-users to fully adopt a new major version.
 To help you test your app on the latest versions of iOS, Sauce Labs provides iOS Version Management based on aliases.
 These aliases allow you to test your app on the latest versions of iOS without having to update your capabilities every time a new version is released.

 ## Aliases